anythingascode/anythingascode.github.io/README.md

 ### [Terraform Stack Generator](./terraform-stack-generator.html)

-### E2EIaC
+### Autospec

-e2eiac is a tool that provides a framework for enforcing best practices for infrastructure as code.
+Autospec is a tool that provides a framework for enforcing best practices for infrastructure as code.
 It automates end-to-end processes such as compliance enforcement, infrastructure deployment, and end-to-end testing.

 You may get the code [here]().